Willi Baumeister: Life

 Following his military service, Baumeister continued his studies at the art academy.
-Dismissed by his teacher Poetzelberger due to lack of talent, he switched into the composition class of Adolf Hölzel, with whom he studied until 1912, where he met his lifelong friend, Oskar Schlemmer.
+Dismissed by his teacher Poetzelberger for his perceived lack of talent, he switched into the composition class of Adolf Hölzel, with whom he studied until 1912, where he met his lifelong friend, Oskar Schlemmer.

 Baumeister took his first trip to Paris in 1911, successfully participated in a gallery exhibition in Zurich in 1912 and a year later participated in the Erster Deutscher Herbstsalon (First German Autumn Salon) in the Berlin gallery Der Sturm.
 There he met the expressionist painter Franz Marc.
 In 1914 Baumeister had his first solo exhibition at Der Neue Kunstsalon (New Art Salon) in Stuttgart.
 In the same year, Adolf Hölzel arranged a commission for wall paintings at the Deutsche Werkbund-Ausstellung (German Werkbund Exhibition) in Cologne for Baumeister, Schlemmer, and Herman Stenner.
 Prior to being drafted into the army in the summer of 1914 (until 1918), Baumeister travelled to Amsterdam, London, and Paris.
-During the war, Baumeister met the painter Oskar Kokoschka and the architect Adolf Loos in Vienna in 1915.
+During the World War I, Baumeister met the painter Oskar Kokoschka and the architect Adolf Loos in Vienna in 1915.
 In 1916 he participated in the exhibition Hölzel und sein Kreis (Hölzel and his Circle) at the Art Association in Freiburg im Breisgau, which was subsequently shown at the Ludwig Schames Art Salon in Frankfurt am Main.
 In 1918, still prior to being discharged from military service, he threw an exhibition with his friend Oskar Schlemmer at the Galerie Schaller in Stuttgart.
 Baumeister and Schlemmer campaigned to bring Paul Klee to the Stuttgart Academy, which was rejected by the Academy.
 Klee, for his part, would have been willing to come.
 In 1919 Baumeister became a member of the Berlin artist association Novembergruppe (November Group).
 The group was founded by Max Pechstein in 1918, immediately following Germany’s capitulation and the fall of the monarchy.
 It remained one of the most important alliances of German artists until 1933.